Anzhelika007/RSmini_projects/README.md

 4. Add file .eslintrc and create dependance to airbnb ({"extends": ["airbnb/base"]})
 5. Add file .eslintignore
 6. Add commands scripts for start eslint in package.json
+7. Add config rulles for eslint

+#### Husky

+8. Install Husky (can read about git hooks [there](https://githooks.com/)) `npm i --save-dev husky lint-staged`
+9. Add info about devDependencies to husky and lint-staget in package.json